 The one thing families with little ones should know before they go.
 Here's exactly how to use it.

 Rider Switch lets one adult ride while the other waits with the kids: then they swap without waiting in the standby line again.
 It's Disney's solution for families where one child can't or won't ride a height-restricted attraction.
 Most parents don't know it exists until they're already at the park.
+Use our Height Checker to see which rides your kid can go on and which ones you might need Rider Switch for.

 Just walk up to any attraction with a height requirement and tell the Cast Member at the entrance you'd like to use Rider Switch.
 No reservation, no app booking, nothing.
 They'll set it up on the spot.